SuRIA Home Solar Rebate:

 When does the programme window close?

-SuRIA Home is open to Solar ATAP installations that commence operations by 31 December 2026, or until the 250 MW cumulative national quota is fully taken up — whichever comes first.
+SuRIA Home is open to Solar ATAP installations that commence operations by 31 December 2026, or until the RM 150 million allocation (a cumulative 250 MW of rooftop solar nationwide) is fully taken up, whichever comes first.
 Allocation is on a first come, first served basis.

 How many households will benefit?